Information About African American Facelift Procedures by Dr. Andrew Jacono in New York

-An African American facelift procedure must be tailored to the specific characteristics of their aging process, and the anatomic differences and difference in skin type that exist in those of African American decedents.
+An African American facelift procedure must be tailored to the specific characteristics of their aging process, and the anatomic differences and differences in skin type that exist in those of African American descendants.
 Dr. Jacono uses an individualized approach in treating African Americans and their unique facial features.

 What Factors Should be Considered for African American Facelifts

 With this deeply supported lift under the muscles, there is no tension or pulling on the incision lines once closed.
-This tension free closure allows the incision to heal like imperceptible fine lines so that hypertrophic or keloid scarring can be avoided in the African American Facelift.
-Dr. Jacono has developed a technique that allows the scar to be less visible by hiding the incision inside the tragus a cartilage of the ear canal and behind the ear.
-By doing this, Dr. Jacono eliminates an unsightly scar leaving natural looking results.
+This tension-free closure allows the incision to heal like imperceptible fine lines so that hypertrophic or keloid scarring can be avoided in the African American Facelift.

 African American Facelift Concerns